 As a scientist, I am obsessed with experimentation, empiricism and using data to make decisions.
-We’ll delve into all things consumer research to lift the lid on the most important unknowns for brands, as requested by you!
+We’ll delve into all things consumer profiling and research to lift the lid on the most important unknowns for brands, as requested by you!

 Introduction and hypothesis

 While (I hope) we can all agree that the flexibility many office workers now have – choosing when and why to WFH vs. in an office – is overwhelmingly a good thing, what, if anything, do people miss about the office?

 That’s the submission I’m delving into for this research – what do people miss most while working from home?
 For this edition of Attest Investigates, here’s my hypothesis: the majority of office workers will have bid a gleeful goodbye to the more laborious aspects of office working (commuting, for example).